-For example, in 2016 in Washington State there were 242 fireworks-related injuries.
-Many of the injuries are to children, while under adult supervision.
-In addition, there were 85 fireworks-related fires resulting in $265,000 in property loss.
+Every year there are dozens of fireworks-related injuries.
+Unfortunately, many of the injuries are to children, even while under adult supervision.
+In addition, there were many fireworks-related fires resulting in tens of thousands of dollars in property loss.

 The science of fireworks

-Watch this 1-hour YouTube fun, kid-friendly ‘The Science of Fireworks’ video hosted by the entertaining Professor Chris Bishop from Royal Institution.
+- ‘The Science of Fireworks’ video is a fun, kid-friendly 1-hour YouTube, hosted by the entertaining Professor Chris Bishop from Royal Institution.

 Fireworks laws in the Puget Sound region

-Island County: contact your local municipality, police, and fire department.
+Island County (Camano & Whidbey Islands): contact your local municipality, police, or fire department.